ESMS-Group-Public/FoKL-GPy/README.md

 | burn | How many draws to remove from prior betas model before new fitting | No, sets to 500 |
 | built | Boolean for if model has been previously built | Yes |

 Once the proper parameters are in place, models can be updated with each successive calling of ```model.fit``` and redefining of the inputs and data.
-See [a link](https://github.com/ESMS-Group-Public/FoKL-GPy/blob/Update/examples/sigmoid/updateSig.py) for an example
+See [update Sigmoid Example Problem](https://github.com/ESMS-Group-Public/FoKL-GPy/blob/Update/examples/sigmoid/updateSig.py) for an example

 ## Benchmarks and Papers